Reviews You Can Rely On

 The Best Climbing Helmets for 2024

-Searching for the best climbing helmet?
-We bought 13 of the most popular options to test side-by-side as we build on our extensive experience with upwards of 40 different climbing helmets over more than a decade of testing.
-With the possibility of being struck in the head from falling rock or ice or slamming your head into the wall after an out-of-control fall, wearing a helmet while climbing is simply a good idea.
+We bought and tested 13 of the most popular climbing helmets side-by-side to find the best options.
+With the possibility of being struck in the head from rockfall or slamming your head into the wall after an out-of-control fall, wearing a helmet while climbing is simply a good idea.
 Our team of experts takes these helmets cragging on single-pitch routes, up long adventurous trad climbs, and on multi-day alpine objectives.
-We carefully evaluate each helmet across six performance metrics: comfort, adjustability, weight, ventilation, features and durability.
+We carefully evaluate each helmet across six performance metrics: comfort, adjustability, weight, ventilation, features, and durability.
 No matter your preferred climbing style, there are solid helmets available at every price point.

-From the best climbing ropes to the latest and best climbing harnesses, all of our gear has been tested by a team of experienced, dedicated climbers, both amateur and professional.
+From climbing ropes to the latest climbing harnesses, all of our gear has been tested by a team of experienced, dedicated climbers, both amateur and professional.
 We use our in-depth testing to outline all our favorite climbing gear to make your purchase decisions easier.

 Top 13 Climbing Helmets